-President Donald Trump has proposed a $1.5 trillion boost in defense spending as part of his 2027 budget plan released Friday, marking the largest such request in decades.
+President Donald Trump has proposed a $1.5 trillion increase in defense spending as part of his 2027 budget plan, the largest such request in decades.
 The proposal signals a significant shift toward military investments over domestic programs.

 Key Takeaways

-President Donald Trump has proposed a $1.5 trillion boost in defense spending as part of his 2027 budget plan, marking the largest such request in decades.
-This proposal includes significant reductions to domestic programs and new military initiatives like the Golden Dome missile defense system.
+President Donald Trump's 2027 budget proposal seeks $1.5 trillion for defense spending, marking the largest such request in decades.
+The plan includes significant cuts to domestic programs and funding for new military initiatives like the Golden Dome missile defense system.

-- President proposes $1.5T increase for defense spending over a decade
+- President Trump proposes $1.5T boost in defense spending

 The White House summary states that the proposal would reduce nondefense spending by 10%, cutting about $73 billion from domestic programs, including environmental and renewable energy initiatives.
 According to Al Jazeera, this represents a nearly 40% increase in military spending over last year.